zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 ## Chunk 10 — Simulator: multi-peer state machine + inbound request generation + outbound correlation (dev-mode)

-Intent: Dev-only simulator that can simulate any number of peers, generate inbound reverse-signal invites, approve them locally, and observe outbound responses.
+Intent: Dev-only simulator that can emulate **any number of remote peers**.

+The simulator must be able to:

+- generate inbound reverse-signal invites “as if” they were produced by those peers, and
+- consume outbound interception events “as if” they were wire traffic destined for those peers.

 Deliverables:

 - Maintain an in-memory simulator peer list:
-  - Each peer has its own identity keys and pre-keys.
+  - Each simulated peer has its own identity keys and pre-keys.
   - Simulator can add/remove peers dynamically.

 - Inbound request generation:
   - Simulate a remote peer creating a valid reverse-signal invite.
-  - Deliver the request to the local node using the real ingress path (preferred) or a dev-only injection port (fallback).
+  - Deliver the request to the local node using the real ingress path.
+  - If the real ingress path is not reachable from the simulator process, introduce a dev-only injection port in the Application layer (explicitly marked dev-only).

-- Outbound correlation:
+- Outbound correlation (driven by Chunk 7 interception events):
-  - Subscribe to the dev-mode outbound message tap.
+  - Subscribe to the outbound interception stream.
   - Correlate outbound `InviteHandshakeResponse` by `request_correlation_id`.
-  - Update simulator state and display “handshake completed” vs failures.
+  - Route the event to the correct simulated peer state machine.
+  - In `SimulateOnly` mode, treat the outbound event as the authoritative “delivery” to the simulated peer.

 Required tests:

 - ViewModel test: creating N simulated peers can enqueue N pending handshakes.
-- ViewModel test: outbound observer event is correlated by `request_correlation_id` and advances the correct simulated peer state.
+- ViewModel test: outbound interception event is correlated by `request_correlation_id` and advances the correct simulated peer state.

 ---